FREE CLASS

 #1: Reminders For Everything

-It can also be used for timers.
-If one of us is cooking in the kitchen and somebody else comes in, we’re able to ask the Dot how much time is left so we can pitch in and help each other out.
+It's also handy for timers.
+If one of us is cooking and someone else comes in, they can just ask how much time is left so they can pitch in and help.

 #2: Email Folders